Lumunix/lumunix.github.io/collections/_drafts/poetry.markdown

 ## Adding/Removing Dependencies

 Lets say you are creating a new python project and you want to add python [requests](https://pypi.org/project/requests/) dependency to perform api calls or web interactions.
-Adding the depdency to the project can be done with an add command.
+Adding the dependency to the project can be done with an add command.
 If you want to add a development only dependency you can pass the -D argument, in this example say we want to add the [pytest](https://docs.pytest.org/en/7.4.x/) dependency to write tests against the project.

 ```
 # Add the requests dependency